How to Get a Continuous Glucose Monitor Without Health Insurance

 Sometimes, having a wholesale membership from Costco or Sam’s Club may save you a little money on the newest CGM technology without insurance.
 While this is not always the case, it’s still worth investigating in the cost-savings process!

-Here is the 2022 cost breakdown of popular CGMs like the Freestyle Libre 2 and Dexcom G6 on Costco’s website.*:
+Here is the 2023 cost breakdown of popular CGMs like the Freestyle Libre 3 and Dexcom G7 on Costco’s website.*:

-- Freestyle Libre 2 cost breakdown: When searching for “Freestyle Libre 2” on Costco’s website, Costco Pharmacy currently lists a Freestyle Libre 2 reader for $71.49 (a one-time cost) and one sensor for $64.93.
-Since you need two sensors per month because it lasts 14 days, this would bring your monthly bill to about $129.86—not accounting for the 2-to-3-day gap for months that are 30 or 31 days and not including the one-time cost of an FSL2 reader.
+- Freestyle Libre 3 cost breakdown: When searching for “Freestyle Libre 3” on Costco’s website, Costco Pharmacy currently lists one sensor for $63.58.
+Since you need two sensors per month because it lasts 14 days, this would bring your monthly bill to about $127.16—not accounting for the two-to-three-day gap for months that are 30 or 31 days.

-- What is the total cost of FSL2 at Costco with membership?
-Including the membership cost ($60 annually in 2022 for their lowest plan) would increase the “monthly” bill by $5, putting your total costs at $134.86 per month if dividing your overall expenses over 12 months.
+- What is the total cost of FSL3 at Costco with membership?
+Including the membership cost ($60 annually in 2023 for their lowest plan) would increase the “monthly” bill by $5, putting your total costs at $132.16 per month if dividing your overall expenses over 12 months.

 *This is just one example of popular CGM device pricing on a specific date in time.
 Exact costs may vary depending on patient circumstances, at what point in the future you fill your prescription and the location.
 Always contact your local Costco, Sam’s Club, or other pharmacies for exact prices on CGM supplies you want to fill without running insurance in your area.